SourabGarg/College-Finder/README.md

 # College-Finder
 This College Finder Website simplifies the college search process by gathering data from multiple sources and storing it in a MongoDB database.

 Users can access this comprehensive database through an easy-to-navigate website with integrated map functionality.
-The platform offers customized search options, college profiles, and real-time updates to help users make informed decisions.
+The platform offers customized options, college profiles, and real-time updates to help users make informed decisions.

 OUTPUT: